 As part of the RCSA process, key controls must be identified for inherent risks, apart from where risk acceptance has been agreed through the relevant governance channel.
-Identifying gaps where risks materialise through weaknesses in the control environment, or missing controls, will help identify and inform our understanding of Operational Risk exposure.
-All identified key controls must be assessed for adequacy and effectiveness by the business unit, in line with the risk based approach documented by Operational & IT Risk.
+Identifying gaps where risks materialise through weaknesses in the control environment, or missing controls, will help identify and inform our understanding of Operational and Information Technology Risk exposure.
+All identified key controls must be assessed for adequacy and effectiveness by the business unit, in line with the risk based approach as set out in the RCSA process document.
 In addition, key controls must be reassessed where relevant MI (Events, Audit reviews, and external events) highlight potential issues with the effectiveness of the control.
 Issues and their associated actions must be used to address risks that are not mitigated to an acceptable level.
 Issues should record the control gap or weakness and the action required to reduce the residual risk exposure to within an acceptable level.